Inventory control: laying paths for a bright business future

 In short, operations management involves:

-Think of operations management as a big circle that encapsulates your whole production process — the day-to-day of your business.
+Think of operations management as a big circle that encapsulates all your processes — the day-to-day of your business.

 So that’s the very complex definition of inventory control.
 Now, why exactly is inventory control important?